wafibismail/exploring-cpp/games/README.md

         - rather than the display notifying the game when it refreshes, the game tells the display when to refresh. this way, the game and display are in sync
         - though this is only available on certain high-end monitors
 - renderer: any system that draws graphics
+- Basic drawing setup:
+  - 1..
+Clear the back buffer to a color (the game's current buffer)
+  - 2..
+Draw the entire game screen
+  - 3..
+Swap the front buffer and back buffer